COVID-19 Positive Tests and Close Contacts

 - Contact Covid19@sccwi.gov if you have questions

 - Next Steps: After You are Diagnosed with Covid-19 (PDF) - English

 - Next Steps: After You are Diagnosed with Covid-19 (PDF) - Spanish

 - Next Steps: What Can I Do to Help Notify my Close Contacts of Their Exposure?
 (PDF)

 - Tell Your Contacts

 - Isolation Release Times (PDF)

-I have been notified that I am a close contact to someone who tested positive for COVID-19
+I'm a close contact of someone who tested positive for COVID-19

 If you have been told that you are a close contact of someone who tested positive, you may be at risk of getting sick with COVID-19 up to 14 days after contact with that person.
 Help slow the spread of COVID-19 in our community by doing the following: